openedx/edx-documentation/en_us/shared/video/additional_video_options.rst

         To help make sure all standard browsers can play your video, we **strongly** recommend that you use the .mp4 format.

-    * - **Video ID**
+    * - **Video ID or URL**
-      - The identifier that the video process assigns to the video.
-Only courses on edx.org use this field.
+      - The Video ID or URL is the source for your video.
+Video IDs are the identifiers that the video process assigns to the video.
+Only ourses on edx.org use Video IDs.
+All other videos and Edge, use the URL to the externally hosted video.

 .. _Thumbnail: